huneshkumar/golang-practice-booking-app/README.md

 ## Installation

-1. Initialize a Go module by running the following command:
+1. Initialize a Go module by running the following command: `go mod init booking-project`

-2. Create a main Go file.
+2. Create a main Go file. `main.go`

-3. Add the package on the top of the main file, for example:
+3. Add the package on the top of the main file, for example: `package main`

 4. Create a `func` so Go knows where to start execution.

-5. Import packages, for example:
+5. Import packages, for example:`fmt` package to use print

 6. `fmt` is a built-in package.

 7. You can refer to the official documentation for packages at https://pkg.go.dev/std.

-8. To run the Go code, use the following command:
+8. To run the Go code, use the following command: `go run <fileName.go>`

 ## Resources